My Games Page

 4. My Tags

-On the right edge is the My Tags box lists all the tags you have defined in decreasing order by how many games have them.
+On the right edge, the My Tags box lists all the tags you have defined in decreasing order.
+The listing is based on the number of games associated with each tag.
 You can click a tag to instantly filter the list down to the games that include that tag.

 Game Details Page

-Each game you create in Roll20 has its own dedicated Details Page.
-This is where player invites can be managed as well as changing any of the game’s settings.
-Before they hop into the VTT, this is also the first page new players see after accepting an invite to a game.
-From this page, players can keep track of in-between session content, such as the next game session's date as well as asking questions and starting discussions via the game’s dedicated private forum.
+Each game created in Roll20 has its own Details Page, which serves as a hub for managing player invitations, adjusting game settings, and providing information to new players.
+It is the first page new players see after accepting an invitation to a game.
+On this page, players can access in-between session content, such as the date of the next game session, ask questions, and start discussions using the game's private forum.

 Inviting and Managing Players